dfe-analytical-services/coffee-and-coding/how-to-use-github.md

 Go to the [Github homepage](https://github.com), and click on _Sign up_.
 Then enter your details.

-When creating your password, use a password manager like [KeePass](https://keepass.info/) or [MacPass](https://macpassapp.org/) to make it.
+When creating your password, use a password manager like [Bitwarden](https://bitwarden.com/) or [KeePass](https://keepass.info/) to make it.
 These create and hold all the passwords of your web accounts in one, safe, encrypted place.
 This will also be useful when you turn 2FA on.

 ## Turning 2FA on <a class="anchor" id = "tag2"></a>